MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/width-counter.md

 The first part of the program runs the `ApplyMultiControlledX` operation.
 The second part uses the [`QCTraceSimulator.GetMetric`](https://docs.microsoft.com/dotnet/api/microsoft.quantum.simulation.simulators.qctracesimulators.qctracesimulator.getmetric) method to retrieve the number of allocated qubits as well as the number of qubits that the `Controlled X` operation received as input.

-Finally, you can output all the statistics collected by the Width Counter in CSV format using the following:
+Finally, you can output all the statistics collected by the width counter in CSV format using the following:
 ```csharp
 string csvSummary = sim.ToCSV()[MetricsCountersNames.widthCounter];
 ```

 ## See also

-- The Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) overview.
+- The Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) overview.
 - The <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> API reference.
 - The <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> API reference.
 - The <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.MetricsNames.WidthCounter> API reference.